Doctor of Philosophy in counseling psychology

 Curriculum

-EDP 7520 Ethics and Professional Standards for Psychologists 3
+EDP 7520 Professional Ethics and Standards for Psychologists 3

 EDP 9000 Doctoral Seminar in Counseling Psychology 3